 Declutter your phone

 Is your gallery a mess?
-Does it has 100 memes someone sent you or 50 screenshots from things you need to remember?
+Does it have 100 memes someone sent you or 50 screenshots from things you need to remember?
 Maybe you don’t need those other 49 photos you took for your Instagram, since you already posted the one you were going to use.

-Even if you have unlimited storage, your gallery, your download folder and your messaging app shouldn’t be cluttered.
+Even if you have unlimited storage, your gallery, your download folder, and your messaging app shouldn’t be cluttered.

 Declutter your inbox